What is diabetic nephropathy?

 Finding kidney damage early can keep it from getting worse.
 So it's important for people with diabetes to have regular testing, usually every year.

 The main treatment is medicine to lower your blood pressure and prevent or slow the damage to your kidneys.
 These medicines include:

 As damage to the kidneys gets worse, your blood pressure rises.
 Your cholesterol and triglyceride levels rise too.
 You may need to take more than one medicine to treat these complications.

 And there are other steps you can take.
 For example:

 How can diabetic nephropathy be prevented?

-The best way to prevent kidney damage is to keep your blood sugar in your target range and your blood pressure at a target of less than 130/80 mm Hg.
-You do this by staying at a healthy weight, exercising regularly, and taking your medicines as directed.
+The best way to prevent kidney damage is to keep your blood sugar in your target range and your blood pressure under control.
+You do this by eating healthy foods, staying at a healthy weight, exercising regularly, and taking your medicines as directed.

 At the first sign of protein in your urine, you can take high blood pressure medicines to keep kidney damage from getting worse.

 Frequently Asked Questions